Kamprath/sites-cli/README.md

 This is useful if you want to avoid using virtual hosts or having to frequently change your web server's document root.

 ### Requirements
+* A Linux or Mac OS X environment

 * [PHP CLI](http://php.net/manual/en/features.commandline.php) is required to run this utility

 * This script expects `/usr/bin/php` to exist.
 If your PHP binary is located elsewhere, modify the `sites` file and update the interpreter directive, `#!/usr/bin/php`, with the path to your PHP binary.